Rivers of molten lava

 There are many places in the world where you can find these caves.
 The most important place to study them is the Hawaiian Islands because of the frequent eruptions of Kilauea and Mauna Loa.
 There are miles and miles of lava tubes that have formed caves on the Big Island of Hawaii.

 Thurston Cave on the summit of Kilauea is the most famous cave in the Hawaiian Islands.
 It is a 500-year-old located on Kilauea Crater in the the Hawaii Volcanoes National Park.

 Ape Cave, Washington

-Ape cave on the flanks of Mount Saint Helens in Washington is over two miles long.
-It is the longest cave in continental United States.
+Ape cave is on the flanks of Mount Saint Helens in Washington.
+It is one of the longest cave in continental United States.
 The cave is open year around.
 The parking lot gets snowed in during the winter and visitors must walk in to reach the cave.